michauhl/RBPBench/README.md

 #### Comparing multiple results

-Any number of `rbpbench search` or `rbpbench batch` output folders can be input at the same time to `rbpbench compare`, creating one report (using the found data IDs and method IDs to define comparisons):
+Any number of `rbpbench search` or `rbpbench batch` output folders can be input at the same time to `rbpbench compare`, creating one combined report (using the found data IDs and method IDs to define data and/or method comparisons):

 ```
 rbpbench compare --in rbfox2_clipper_batch_out/ batch_clipper_idr_out/ batch_dewseq_out/ --out compare_merged_out